 Parson’s is another spot that has an outdoor area more memorable than its food.
 We’re not saying the food is bad - the fried chicken and fish here are pretty good.
 But as with Big Star, we’re mostly here for the patio, which is big and enclosed so you don’t feel like you’re sitting on the street.
 Plus, there’s an outdoor bar serving negroni slushies.
 The large picnic tables make it perfect for groups, and there are big umbrellas to shade you from the sun.
 Basically, if there is an inside to this restaurant, we don’t want to know about it.

-This spot is from the same people who own Dusek’s/Thalia Hall in Pilsen, and is similar in that it also serves modern American food (like pierogi ravioli and a great cheeseburger) and has an upstairs music venue.
-But one big difference is that at Promontory, there’s a huge outdoor patio.
-So have dinner on it with your parents, or come before a show with friends.
+This spot is from the same people who own Dusek’s/Thalia Hall in Pilsen, and is similar in that it also is a music venue.
+But one big difference is that at Promontory, there’s a huge outdoor patio where you can get food from a rotating selection of pop-ups and food trucks.
+Come for drinks and something to eat before a show with friends.